zama-ai/concrete/docs/execution-analysis/debug.md

 return %1
 ```

-### Manual exports.
+### Manual exports

-Manual exports are mostly used for visualization.
-They can be very useful for demonstrations.
+Manual exports are mostly used for visualization and demonstrations.
 Here is how to perform one:

 ```python
 from concrete import fhe